63

 "If you did that," replied the boy, "the wheel would turn for a bit but the spokes would break off."

 "Yes, that wouldn't me much use either," said his father soberly.
-"But then that's just what happens if you don't have a Church organisation to co-ordinate your discipleship.
-The rim is what holds the whole Christian family together on the outside.
+"But then that's just what happens if you don't have a local Assembly or Church organisation to co-ordinate your discipleship.
+The rim is what holds the whole Christian/Messianic family together on the outside.
 (Fig.3).

 "What, then, is the wheel with lots of spokes but no hub," asked his son?

-"That is like the Christian who believes alot in the Church but really hasn't much faith in Christ," replied his father.
+"That is like the believer who believes a lot in the Messianic Community (Church) but really hasn't much faith in Messiah," replied his father.
 (Fig.4)

 "I see," said the boy.
-"All three parts -- the Christ, who is the hub -- the spokes, which are the saints -- and the rim which is the Church organisation -- work together as a whole.
-Take away any part of them and you have no Church."
+"All three parts -- the Messiah, who is the hub -- the spokes, which are the qodeshim (saints, set-apart ones) -- and the rim which is the Messisanic Community Church organisation -- work together as a whole.
+Take away any part of them and you have no Body (Church)."

-"If only Christians would learn this lesson as you have," said his father soberly.
-"Then God would fill His Church with the Spirit and it would be as sturdy as a waggon wheel."
+"If only Christians/Messianics would learn this lesson as you have," said his father soberly.
+"Then Elohim (God) would fill His Body (Church) with the Ruach (Spirit) and it would be as sturdy as a waggon wheel."

 This page was created on 10 April 1998